 Again there are two main types of general contractor licenses: general engineering contractors and general building contractors.

 General Engineering Contractor

 Usually classified as a Class “A” license, a general engineering contractor is usually hired to work on fixed works/projects that require specialized engineering qualifications.
 Class A contractors have specialized knowledge, skills, and experience in various building and construction fields.
 General engineering contractors cover many different specialties including mechanical, civil, electrical, and many others.
-They cover a wider range of niches or industries including sea-related projects like shipyards & ports, harbors, docks & wharves etc. Other water engineers are concerned with dams & hydroelectric projects, irrigation, flood control & drainage, water supply, sewers and sewage disposal etc. For dry land infrastructural projects, engineers work on bridges, railroads, highways & roads, tunnels, airports and airways, pipelines & refineries, chemical plants, power plants and other utilities’ plants.
+They cover a wider range of niches or industries including sea-related projects like shipyards & ports, harbors, docks & wharves etc. Other water engineers are concerned with dams & hydroelectric projects, irrigation, flood control & drainage etc. For dry land infrastructural projects, engineers work on bridges, railroads, highways & roads, tunnels, airports and airways, pipelines & refineries, chemical plants, power plants and other utilities’ plants.

 General Building Contractor

 General building contractors are also referred to as Class “B” contractors.
 They are usually associated with the building and/or construction of any project that requires two or more unrelated industry trades or crafts.
 Contractors may take single trade building projects if they have additional specialty licenses or if they liaise with licensed specialty contractors who have the necessary skills and knowledge.
 For framing or carpentry projects, contractors are not constrained by any of these licensing rules.
 You will need a general engineering contractor to handle the specialized issues of your Anderson storm drainage project and a building contractor to do the actual building or construction of the drainage system.